 Alright, so where do you start?
 Be clear on what your vision/mission is and make sure to communicate it properly.
 Define your target audience and make sure you understand what they care about and what you bring to the table.
 And if this sounds a bit too broad to you, start by asking yourself questions like:

-Consider your member’s journey from start to finish.
+Consider your member journey from start to finish; from coming for a tour to becoming a member.
 What can you do in each stage to ensure that when the time comes, you’ll be able to point them in the right direction (or better yet – introduce them to the right person)?

 The breakdown of the member journey will be different for each coworking space, but here’s an example that illustrates our point: